 2. Practice On A Recording

 Perhaps this is obvious, but if there’s a conference coming up and you’re thinking about sketchnoting some of the sessions, why not get some practice in beforehand?
-We live in an amazing age, where presentations on sites like Coursera, TED.com, UX Week and others are available online for free.
+We live in an amazing age, where presentations on sites like Coursera and TED.com are available online for free.
 Instead of watching yet another Big Bang Theory, plug your laptop into the big screen TV, load up some inspiring presentations, and get sketching!

 3. Master Sketching Common Objects